fesli3/apexkvm/README.md

 Bone IDs reference: https://www.unknowncheats.me/wiki/Apex_Legends_Bones_and_Hitboxes

-Game version (Steam & origin): v3.0.1.25
+Game version (Steam & origin): v3.0.2.31

-Removed build_libmemflow.zip.
+Updated to work with Apex DX 12

 if you still stuck at :
 - Init with qemu connector...